Renfrew, Ontario: Golf

 The Renfrew Golf Club was founded in 1929, as nine holes, and was expanded to 18 holes in the mid-1970s.

 Hockey

 One of the four original teams in the National Hockey Association, the precursor to the NHL, was based in Renfrew.
 The Renfrew Creamery Kings sought to be allowed to play in the Eastern Canada Amateur Hockey Association, but with no success.
 The team's owner, M. J. O'Brien, eventually financed and put together his own league, the NHA.
 The Creamery Kings played two seasons of hockey in the NHA, 1911 and 1912, until M. J. O'Brien pulled out to pursue his interests in the railway.

-Renfrew Timberwolves is the town's hockey team since 1987, but the team can trace its roots back to 1968 as the Renfrew Lions or Renfrew Junior Timberwolves.
-The current team plays in the Central Canada Hockey League Tier 2.
+Valley Timberwolves is one of the town's hockey teams since 1987, but the team can trace its roots back to 1968 as the Renfrew Lions or Renfrew Junior Timberwolves.
+The current team plays in the Eastern Ontario Junior Hockey League.
+The Renfrew Wolves are also one of the town's hockey teams playing in the Central Canada Hockey League since moving from Kanata in 2021.